 Is there anything business leaders can learn from the art of magic and the principles and regimens that you practice?

 There's something to be said for making goals and really sticking with them.
 "I want x, y, and z."
 It's breaking down goals into achievable units, and that's a lot of what I've done with my career.
-When it comes to business, I'm all about initially building a relationship and then layering off of that.
-Everyone shuts down when they feel like they're being sold to versus if you can become a friend.
+When it comes to business, I'm all about building a relationship first and then layering on top of that.
+Everyone shuts down when they feel like they're being sold to, versus if you can become a friend.
 When I first got to New York and was doing this on the side, I knew success wasn't going to fall in my lap.
 My plan was very simple: every week, I was going to either call or visit one event planner or catering hall and pitch.
-I was going to do some magic for the manager, and I was going to try to convince them that they need me at their establishment.
+I was going to do some magic for the manager and try to convince them they need me at their establishment.

-My advice: build a rapport where people don't feel uncomfortable, don't try to sell them anything right off the bat.
-Try to do more listening than just waiting for your turn to speak.
+My advice: build a rapport where people don't feel uncomfortable, and don't try to sell them anything right off the bat.
+Try to listen more than just wait for your turn to speak.
 That might be the number one mistake people make when they approach a business conversation.
-They know what they want to say, so when others are talking, they're not listening, they're just waiting for their own turn to get their point across.
+They know what they want to say, so when others are talking, they're not listening; they're just waiting for their own turn to get their point across.

 Check out my full interview with Oz Pearlman in the Huffington Post.